DreamersOrg/researcher-backend/README.md

 # Add the remote, call it "upstream":

-git remote add upstream https://github.com/whoever/whatever.git
+git remote add upstream https://github.com/whoever/whatever.git In our case it will be git remote add upstream https://github.com/DreamersOrg/researcher-backend.git

 # Fetch all the branches of that remote into remote-tracking branches,
 # such as upstream/master: